 By Laura Frisbie, Alternative Relationship Therapist

-I do not accept insurance because I am a Certified Resonance Repatterning Practitioner.
+Because I am a Certified Resonance Repatterning Practitioner, insurance is not an option.
 I do not work with mental illness or offer treatments for severe depression.
 Published content, sessions, webinars, etc., are not a substitute for psychiatric treatment.